w3f/Grant-Milestone-Delivery/evaluations/xcm-tools-follow-up_2_keeganquigley.md

 # General Notes

 Thanks for the nice work as usual.
+Everything works as expected and the CLI tool is easy to use.

 ~~The CLI commands all work and I am able to run the examples, but the success message isn't matching the send type in some instances.~~